The Sin of Heter Mechira

-Starting last Yom Teru'ah (Day of Trumpets, aka "Rosh Hashanah"), Israel began a sabbath year, as commanded by God.
+Starting last Yom Teru'ah (Day of Trumpets, aka "Rosh Hashanah"), Israel began a sabbath year, as commanded by God (though the new year actually starts 13 days before Passover).
 The instructions for its observance are given in Torah:

 "You shall sow your land for six years and gather in its yield, but on the seventh year you shall let it rest and lie fallow, so that the needy of your people may eat; and whatever they leave the beast of the field may eat.
 You are to do the same with your vineyard and your olive grove."
 (Exodus 23.10-11)